 Half of one aisle at the University Library's remote storage facility on Oak Street.

-Encyclopedias attempt to summarize the state of knowledge in a field of inquiry.
-A good encyclopedia can be a valuable starting point for your research.
+Encyclopedias attempt to summarize, as concisely as possible, the state of knowledge in a field of inquiry.
+Use encyclopedias to find background information on your topic, and to familiarize yourself with what is already known on the topic.
+A good encyclopedia can be a valuable starting point for your research, and often contains recommendations for additional reading.

 Historical Aspects of the Family